LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![](./images/media/AMA_Visualization.png)</kbd>

-8. As you can see, AMA has dsicovered two aplications.
+8. As you can see, AMA has discovered two aplications.
 The WhereAmI application has no dependencies to other applications, databases or queues.

 	<kbd>![](./images/media/AMA_Visualization2.png)</kbd>